chrisballinger/prosody-modules/mod_firewall/README.markdown

   ------------------------ ------------------------------------------------------------------------
   `JUMP_CHAIN=name`        Switches chains, and passes the stanza through the rules in chain 'name'.
 If the new chain causes the stanza to be dropped/redirected, the current chain halts further processing.

+It is possible to jump to chains defined by other scripts and modules.

 Expressions
 -----------